 Technical & Second Reader Fees

 Total Estimated Cost of Ph.D.
 Program:

-**These costs are approximate for an entire program at Bakke Graduate University and incorporate projected tuition increases over the next few years.
-They are only estimates and not exact but can give you a rough outside estimate for the total program cost.
+1 **These costs are approximate for an entire program at Bakke Graduate University and incorporate projected tuition increases over the next few years.
+They are only estimates and not exact; however, it can give you a rough outside estimate for the total program cost.

 The Additional Estimated Expenses are estimated high and reflect costs for students who live outside of the United States and/or those who will be taking courses that require more travel and lodging.
 Therefore, these will be variable depending on the location of a student and course choices.

 Read the article of BGU Academic Dean, Dr. Bryan McCabe on online learning and community: "A big key to effective online learning is building a sense of community.
 All students who enter into the five academic degree programs at BGU must apply what they’re learning where they live, work, and play.
 By offering online learning opportunities, BGU leaders are able to stay connected to their organizations and local communities while serving as transformational change agents through meaningful interventions and research.”
 Read more